Skip to content

 • Only the App Group ID must be added to the Identifiers; all other App services are automatically added

-• The alive branch needed to enable automatic building is created automatically
+• The branches with alive in the name required to enable automatic update and building are created automatically

 Miscellaneous Code Fixes